Moving home and your benefits

 • a bedsit in a building with a shared bathroom where you have your own rental agreement

-If you live in a house share with a joint tenancy, the other people on the tenancy will not count as non-dependents.
+If you live in a house share with other tenants, they will not count as non-dependants.

 Student accommodation